prwnr/laravel-streamer/README.md

 --consumer= : Name of your group consumer.
 If not provided a name will be created as groupname-timestamp --reclaim= : Milliseconds of pending messages idle time, that should be reclaimed for current consumer in this group.
 Can be only used with group listening
---last_id= : ID from which listener should start reading messages (using 0-0 will process all old messages)
+--last_id= : ID from which listener should start reading messages (using 0-0 will process all old messages) --keep-alive : Will keep listener alive when any unexpected non-listener related error will occur by simply restarting listening
+--max-attempts= : Number of maximum attempts to restart a listener on an unexpected non-listener related error (requires --keep-alive to be used)
 ```

 When `consumer` and `group` options are being in use, every message on a stream will be marked as acknowledged for the